+Other notes

-Footnote no longer applicable.
+1 Footnote no longer applicable.

-3 Formerly referred, incorrectly, to the Student and Youth Allowances Act 1973 of the Commonwealth.
+2 Formerly referred, incorrectly, to the Student and Youth Allowances Act 1973 of the Commonwealth.
 The correct short title of the Act was the Student and Youth Assistance Act 1973.
 That short title was changed to the Student Assistance Act 1973 by the Social Security Legislation Amendment (Youth Allowance Consequential and Related Measures) Act 1998 of the Commonwealth.
 The reference was changed under the Reprints Act 1984 s.
 7(3)(h).